ballista-compute/ballista/kubernetes/README.md

 ### Setup credentials for pulling images

 Development builds of the Ballista docker images are hosted on Github.
 It is necessary to set up authentication to be able to use these images.
-Use the following command to create a Kuberneted secret containing your github credentials.
+Use the following command to create a Kubernetes secret containing your github credentials.

 _Note that we also have publicly available Docker images hosted on [Dockerhub](https://hub.docker.com/u/ballistacompute) for released versions of Ballista and these do not require authentication._